partiql/partiql-lang-kotlin/README.md

 #### Initial Environment
-The initial environment for the REPL can be setup with a configuration file, which should be an Ion file with a single `struct` containing the initial global environment.
+The initial environment for the REPL can be setup with a configuration file, which should be an Ion file with a single `struct` containing the initial *global environment*.

 For example a file named `config.ion`, containing the following: